 The Class

-Reaching Independence through Support and Education (RISE) supports students in grades 6-12 who have significant complex internalizing mental health disorders which severely impair functioning.
-RISE students need significant support to achieve in a school setting.
-The goal of the program is to build on strengths as well as identify and address barriers to mental wellness, school engagement and academic success.
+Reaching Independence through Support and Education (RISE) provides educational programming for students in grades 6-12 who have significant complex internalizing mental health disorders which severely impair functioning.
+The goal of the program is to build on strengths as well as identify and address barriers to mental well-being, school engagement and academic success.
 Academic programming is personalized based on individual student needs and readiness.
+Program staff includes one teacher and behaviour support worker, Recovery Alberta for therapeutic support and consultation, and a Wood's Homes Family Support Counsellor who is available to support student families in their homes.

 Unique Settings